Thriller 25: Promotion

 To help promote the album, Jackson's website was recreated and accounts on both MySpace and Facebook were set up.
 On February 3, 2008, a Sobe advertisement was aired during Super Bowl XLII to over 95 million Americans, with Naomi Campbell and Sanam Nazar CGI lizards dancing to "Thriller".
 The ad aired again at the Grammys on February 10, 2008.
-In the United Kingdom, Odeon Cinemas ran free Thriller viewings on February 8 and 9, 2008 and television adverts announcing the release were aired throughout Europe.
+In the United Kingdom, Odeon Cinemas ran free Thriller viewings on February 8 and 9, 2008 and television advertisements announcing the release aired throughout Europe.

-"The Girl Is Mine 2008" and "Wanna Be Startin' Somethin' 2008" were the first singles taken from the album.
-"The Girl Is Mine 2008" reached number two in Japan, three in Mexico, six in the Netherlands and the top 20 positions in the major European markets.
+"The Girl Is Mine 2008" and "Wanna Be Startin' Somethin' 2008" were the first singles released from the album.
+"The Girl Is Mine 2008" reached number two in Japan, three in Mexico, six in the Netherlands and the top 20 in major European markets.
 "Wanna Be Startin' Somethin' 2008" reached number three in Sweden, four in New Zealand, eight in Australia, 10 in France and 32 in Canada, but had disappointing sales in America.
 These were Jackson's first singles since "One More Chance" in 2003.
 The album track "Beat It 2008" also began charting in European countries, reaching number 26 in Switzerland, 31 in Denmark, 43 in Sweden, 60 in Japan, 74 in Germany, 75 in Austria, and 77 in Canada. as did "Billie Jean 2008", reaching 91 in Germany.

 Critical reception

-Critics reacted positively to the album, much like their review on the original.
-All reviews noted that the album is still enjoyable, 25 years on.
+Critics responded positively to the album, as they had to the original.
+Reviews generally noted that the album remained enjoyable 25 years after its initial release.
 AllMusic explains, "...
 'Wanna Be Startin' Somethin and 'Billie Jean' remain startling in their futuristic funk and 'Baby Be Mine' ... sounds positively incandescent ..."
 Rolling Stone gave it a full five stars while giving the original only four, saying: "Thriller [25] has MJ at his breathiest and most salacious ('PYT'), and his most beautifully fragile ('Human Nature', so open and brave it makes 'She's Out of My Life' seem phony)".

 MTV said, "... it's pretty rare to see a reissue loaded with as much contemporary appeal as this one", and reacted positively to the new tracks, calling them "silver bars".
-The new material received further praise, with the ballad "For All Time" being described as "perfectly fine" by AllMusic.
+The new material received further praise; AllMusic described the ballad "For All Time" as "perfectly fine".
 Rolling Stone described the new version of "Wanna Be Startin' Somethin'" as "actually kind of great — he [Akon] slows it down into a piano ballad, lingering over the easily obscured lyrics."
-Pop Matters stated that the new version of "The Girl Is Mine" is better than the original, not losing anything with the removal of Paul McCartney.
+PopMatters stated that the new version of "The Girl Is Mine" was better than the original and lost nothing by removing Paul McCartney.
 However, most critics agreed that the new versions were not as inspiring as the originals; some even said that the guest artists were the wrong choice.
 AllMusic notes, "for whatever reason, such Michael-mimicking superstars as Justin Timberlake and Chris Brown did not participate, but Akon, Fergie, and will.i.am did."